 Synonyms: interferometric gravitational wave detector

 A thin gas that fills some parts of the empty regions between galaxies.
 The distribution is non-uniform; filaments of intergalactic medium are separated by voids with much lower density.
 The main ingredient of the intergalactic medium is ionized hydrogen, in other words: a plasma consisting of an equal number of hydrogen nuclei (protons) and electrons.
-The average density of the intergalactic medium is estimated to be between ten and a hundred times that of the universe as a whole, corresponding to between ten and a hundred hydrogen atoms per cubic meter.
+The average density of the intergalactic medium is estimated to be between ten and a hundred hydrogen atoms per cubic metre.

 International Space Station

 Space station in an earth orbit, constructed as a cooperative project of 16 different nations.
-In the context of relativity, its main interest is as an example for a laboratory in free fall in the earth’s gravitational field.
+In the context of relativity, its main reason is to be an example for a laboratory in free fall in the earth’s gravitational field.

 International System of Units